 Initiating the Child Support Enforcement Lawsuit

-a down payment, also known as a retainer, to your attorney.
-This retainer
+child support enforcement case, you are paying a down payment, also known as a retainer, to your attorney.

-are hiring.
-As we stated earlier the filing fees in most Texas counties
+As we stated earlier the filing fees in most Texas counties is approximately

-is approximately $300, not including copies for service and filing.
-Finally,
+$300, not including copies for service and filing.
+Finally, a process

-a process server will likely cost roughly $100 for you and your attorney
+server will likely cost roughly $100 for you and your attorney to utilize

 Preparing for Trial and Negotiating a Settlement